EliottC/Fulgurant/README.md

-# fulgurant
+# Fulgurant
-Fulgurant Project : A new, open source, trading algorithm.
+Fulgurant Project : A new, open source, trading algorithm project.